Losar; ( 1st – 15th Day 0f 1st Month of Tibetan Calendar)

 On the 1st day of the Losar is considered as the Lama Losar, from the very early morning, people well dressed with their traditional customs and with all the family members together they enjoy Changkol (a hot beverage made mainly from Channg & dry Cheese with some sugar).
 After the early breakfast, they go to the temples and monasteries to have a healthy new year.

 2nd Day is the Gyalpo’s Losar or King’s Losar, traditionally it is the day for paying tribute to the Kings and leaders in Tibet.

 3rd Day is also known as the Choekyong Losar, the day for offering the gratitude towards the protectors or the deities, by raising the prayer flags on the top of the sacred hills, changing the prayer flags of their home and offering the good smiles by burning junipers and incense.

 The Losar in Tibet is the most special festivals for Tibetans and if you are able to make your Tibet Tour during that time of the year, you will be enjoying the Tibetan culture & traditions and will be a witness by experience the real life of Tibetans.

-During that time, thousands of monks from Drepung, Sera and Ganden gathered for the chanting prayers and performs religious rituals at the Jokhang Temple in Lhasa.
+During that time, thousands of monks from Drepung, Sera, and Ganden gathered for the chanting prayers and performs religious rituals at the Jokhang Temple in Lhasa.
 At that time also, they recruited the Ganden Tripa or the Throne Holder of Ganden Monastery, who is also the abbot.
-Also all the monk canditates for the Doctoratine in Buddhism Philosophy held debates and then offer the rank of Doctoratine and masters according to their examination performance.
+Also, all the monk candidates for the Doctorate in Buddhism Philosophy held debates and then offer the rank Doctorate and masters according to their examination performance.